shishirsuman6/Robo-Advisory-A-Study/caseStudy.md

 # Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?

+* This company is a pioneer in the internation money transfer field
+* Transaction speeds are 10x faster than the closest competitor

 # What is the prognosis for this company?
 Where do they expect to be in the future?